 About the Family

-For the last 10 years, Kerry and Sarah Wood have been ambassadors to several worthy Chicago children's charities, netting over $2.5 million and generating awareness for these causes.
-With the addition of kids Justin, Katie and Charlotte (aka Charlie) and Kerry's return to the Chicago Cubs, the whole family is getting behind giving back to the Chicago community that they love.
+For the last 12 years, Kerry and Sarah Wood have been ambassadors to several worthy Chicago children's charities, netting over $3.5 million and generating awareness for these causes.
+With the addition of kids Justin, Katie and Charlotte (aka Charlie), the whole family is getting behind giving back to the Chicago community that they love.

 About Kerry Wood